agn-7/agn-gazebo/README.md

 ---

 ## Pioneer P3DX Gazebo model
-A Gazebo model in order to wall following and go-to algorithms purpose like the [Bug](https://github.com/agn-7/bugs) navigation algorithm
+A Gazebo model in order to [wall-following]() and go-to algorithms purpose like the [Bug](https://github.com/agn-7/bugs) navigation algorithm

 ### Usage:
 Launch its launch file: